obiwanjacobi/Zsharp/docs/compiler/meta.md

 #MyFunction     // 'MyFunction'
 ```

-(this may be conflicting with pragmas)
+This may be conflicting with pragmas.
+Symbol must be in scope, resolvement will be up to parent scopes as usual.

 ## Pragmas